April 1, 1984 American entertainer Marvin Gaye was shot and killed by his father in Los Angeles.

 Book: David L. Chappell, A Stone of Hope: Prophetic Religion and the Death of Jim Crow

-Powhatan Indian Pocahontas married Virginia planter and colonial official John
+April 5, 1614 Powhatan Indian Pocahontas married Virginia planter and colonial official, John Rolfe.

 Movie: Pocahontas: Her True Story (1987) - Documentary

 Book: Paula Gunn Allen, Pocahontas: Medicine Woman, Spy, Entrepreneur, Diplomat

 April 6, 1348 Laura, the beloved muse of the Italian poet Petrarch, died.

 Audio: The Poet Who Lost His Head (2004) – BBC Radio3

 Book: Victoria Kirkham, Petrarch: A Critical Guide to the Complete Works

 April 7, 1943 Japanese Admiral Yamamoto launches offensive against Guadalcanal Island during World War II.

 Book: Robert Leckie, Helmet for My Pillow